1. Organization of the companion guide

 "Reasonable accommodation" means necessary and appropriate modification and adjustments not imposing a disproportionate or undue burden, where needed in a particular case, to ensure to persons with disabilities the enjoyment or exercise on an equal basis with others of all human rights and fundamental freedoms;

 The WCAG 2.0 standards are recommendations that are legally binding in France.
 They contain in particular a number of very precise technical rules which can be deployed easily and even sometimes be tested automatically.
-Note, however, that only 20% of accessibility criteria seem to be prone to a fully automatic verification.
+Note, however, that only 20% of accessibility criteria seem to be prone to a fully automatic verification24.

 Many criteria therefore require to be checked manually by a trained person, especially when it comes to criteria relative to relevance.
 It is important to understand this notion of relevance, which must not be interpreted in the sense of optimization, but in the sense of access to information, which is a criterion that can be evaluated objectively.
 Thus, the quality of the alternatives should not be assessed by the auditor, who should merely check whether access to information is possible.